Need to get rid of the old season stock?

 2. Use customer data details for creating a service-like message

-Personalised targeted marketing in 2021 is way more than your name at the beginning of an email.
+Personalised targeted marketing in 2022 is way more than your name at the beginning of an email.
 A smart retailer creates service-like messages about the old stock when there are rare items left.
-Take full advantage of customer data and utilize customer insights like a rare size, unique colour preference or a specialized segment for a particular kind of product or service for targeting.
+Take full advantage of customer data and utilise customer insights like a rare size, unique colour preference or a specialised segment for a particular kind of product or service for targeting.

 - Create easy to repeat messages for different special products from the old stock and send it to the right audiences